How to apply

 What other information do I need to provide?

-Please bring proof of your eligibility to work in the UK to your final interview so we can take a quick copy of it.
+Please bring proof of your right to work in the UK to your final interview so we can take a quick copy of it.

 When will you contact my referees?